spine-examples/todo-list/android-app/README.md

 ### Connection to the Server

 By default, the application connects to the localhost server started on the port `50051`.
-Override this behavior by changing the constants values in [`Clients.java`](./app/src/main/java/io/spine/examples/todolist/connection/Clients.java).
+Override this behavior by changing the constant values in [`Clients.java`](./app/src/main/java/io/spine/examples/todolist/connection/Clients.java).